Skip to Content

 Your paddle downstream within Hillsborough River State Park will come to an abrupt halt when you encounter the obstructed 17 Runs section of the river.
 Even experienced paddlers are challenged by the downed trees, portages and shallow passages.

-Your best beet is to turn around and return to the park take-out, then pack your boat for John B. Sergeant Park.
+Your best beet is to turn around and return to the state park take-out, then pack it on your vehicle and head for John B. Sergeant Park.

-Sergeant Park is about 7 miles south of the entrance to Hillsborough River State Park, and it’s the best place to continue your paddle downriver.
+Sergeant Park is about 7 miles south of the entrance to Hillsborough River State Park, and it’s the best place to pick up your downriver paddle, although you will need to set up a shuttle downriver.

 Hiking and Bicycling at Hillsborough River State Park